How does the current corona crisis affect both organizations?

 Our task now is to convince our customers to opt for cleaner transport.
 To set a good example, we started with our own employees: they now all drive electrically.
 Getting that done went with ups and downs.
 Not everyone was immediately enthusiastic and the classic car policy, which entitles you to different levels of cars, had to be overhauled.
 But we can now share our lessons with our customers and with the other thirty countries where we operate.
 We can roll out what we are trying out here. ”

-“Our job is to convince customers to opt for cleaner transport.”
+“Our job is to convince customers to prefer cleaner transport.”

 Ernst, Erik has already mentioned it: for you, the energy transition is mainly about inventing new technologies.
 Can you tell us something about that?